lunjon/blast/README.md

 ./blast -h # escript
 ```

-When started a simple non-interactive TUI will appear that renders the status
+When started a simple web interface is started on [localhost:4000](http://localhost:4000).
-of the application: requests per second, which requests are sent, etc.

 However, to be able to start `blast` you need to configure it.

 ## Configuration